Min (god): Family

 Min's wives were Iabet and Repyt (Repit).

 Isis is the mother of Min as well as his wife.

 Ejaculation legend

 There have been controversial suggestions, by authors such as British journalist Jonathan Margolis, that the pharaoh was expected to demonstrate, as part of a Min festival, that he could ejaculate—and thus ensure the annual flooding of the Nile.
-No hard evidence of this exists, according to Egyptologists Kara Cooney, professor of ancient Egyptian art and architecture at UCLA, and her colleague Jonathan Winnerman.
-This myth may have originated from a misinterpretation of a different festival.
+According to Egyptologists Kara Cooney, professor of ancient Egyptian art and architecture at UCLA, and her colleague Jonathan Winnerman, no hard evidence of that exists.
+The myth may have originated from a misinterpretation of a different festival.